e2technologies/zipcoder/README.md

 ## Revision History

+ - v0.8.1:
+   - added "filter" argument to "city_info" to filter the zip codes
  - v0.8.0:
    - added support for acceptable cities as well.
 The "zip_code" lookup will return the primary but the "city, state" lookup will support the acceptable cities